john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

     True
     >>> 8 != 9.1234
     True

 ## Data Structures

-When designing a huge program or a short script, it is important to choose your data structure appropriately.
+Whether designing a huge program or a short script, it is important to choose your data structures appropriately.
 Following the "batteries included" philosophy, Python has several handy data structures built right in.

 ####  lists